 If a child injury occurs at school, staff follow universal precautions when dealing with blood and bodily fluids.
 All staff wear latex free, single-use disposable gloves while administering first aid and dealing with any bodily fluids, such as vomit, nose bleeds, etc. Gloves are then thrown away into a covered, plastic-lined trash can, which is disposed of daily.
 Staff receive annual training in Blood Borne Pathogens.
-All staff are trained in First Aid within three months of hire.
+All staff are trained in First Aid within six months of hire.
 Parent/guardian(s) will be informed of child injury incidents in writing on the Incident Report.
 Staff complete incident reports for all injuries and log the injury into the confidential medical log book.
 Staff may also inform the family through Class Dojo.
 If an injury occurs during a field trip, all the same procedures will be followed.

 If an injury requires medical attention but is not an emergency, parent/guardian(s) or emergency contacts will be contacted to pick up the child and seek further medical care.
 In the case of a serious or life-threatening injury, staff will call 911 and immediately contact the parent/guardian(s) or emergency contacts listed on the Emergency Information Card.
 The responding ambulance may choose to transport the injured child.
 Any information about the result of medical treatment is required to be reported to the school by the parent/guardian(s).
-The Director of Monitoring and Compliance completes all reports to the state including reports of students needing medical care after an injury.
-Staff post emergency numbers by classroom phone.